hydephp/develop/docs/digging-deeper/advanced-markdown.md

 ## Dynamic Markdown Links

-HydePHP provides a powerful feature for automatically resolving dynamic links within your pages and posts using a special Hyde Markdown link syntax, designed to match the syntax of the `Hyde` facade.
+HydePHP provides a powerful feature for automatically resolving dynamic links within your pages and posts using source file paths, which are then converted to the appropriate routes in the built site.

 ### Usage